nais/doc/docs/naisjob/README.md

     You need to shut down all containers running in the pod for the `Job` to complete.
     See [Shutting down extra containers](#shutting-down-extra-containers) for more information.

+## Re-run Naisjob
+If you don't want to run your job at a schedule, but still want to re-run your Naisjob, you either have to delete the old Naisjob first, og run under a different name.

 ## Applying your Naisjob to Kubernetes
 You can deploy your Naisjob just as you would deploy your Application using [NAIS deploy](../deployment/README.md).